Cuban Salsa: Vacilala steps

 Vacilala steps are the signature steps of Cuban Salsa.
 The basic hand free Vacilala move is the favorite move of many salsa dancers.
 In almost every social dance, Vacilala is used at least one or two time as the most elegant way to get into free style mode.
 Hand held Vacilala is used as the beginning of more than 100 popular moves.

 Vacilala steps are two walking 360 degrees right turns in a count of eight.
-The Follow most step forward on one, turn 360 degrees on 1-2-3 and then continue stepping forward in a circular motion back to her Lead on 5-6-7, turning another almost 360 degrees.
+The Follow must step forward on one, turn 360 degrees on 1-2-3 and then continue stepping forward in a circular motion back to her Lead on 5-6-7, turning another almost 360 degrees.
+Some people will tell you that the Follow only turns 1.5 times, but at the end of the walking adding all of the turning together, we are close to two full turns.
 Vacilala is the only common move in Cuban Salsa a Follow must know in advance.
 When the move is started stepping forward on one, the Follow must walk the rest of the eight count on her own with no leading.

 1 What does Vacilala mean?

 Some prefer the word without the double “la” at the end, but the meaning is exactly the same and rather obscure.
 The dictionary lists many meanings like “hesitate” and “tease” but none of them catches the actual meaning in the context of Rueda de Casino.
 We are talking about colloquial Cuban Spanish in a specific context.